 Overshadowed

-This BBC drama series feels like a digging into someone’s diary, offering a more realistic depiction of how an illness (in this case, anorexia) can set in.
+This BBC drama series feels like digging into someone’s diary, offering a more realistic depiction of how an illness (in this case, anorexia) can set in.
 Made up of eight 10-minute episodes that tell the story of Imogene and her spiral into anorexia.

 Eva O’Connor, a playwright, wrote Overshadowed for the stage before Kay Mellor picked it up for television.
 O’Connor herself has struggled with an eating disorder.
 It was particularly important to the creators to ensure that Overshadowed did not fall victim to tropes the way other dramas about eating disorders have.